 Step 9: Close the sale

-Florida is a “wet close” state, meaning that “ all of the paperwork needed to officially close the loan must be completed and approved on the exact day of loan closing,” according to mortgage company CMG Financial. –– or while the ink is still wet, so to speak.
+Florida is a “wet close” state, meaning that the funds are released from escrow once all of the documents have been finalized –– or while the ink is still wet, so to speak.

 Be aware that closing as a FSBO seller does not mean that you avoid all closing fees.
 Common seller closing fees include transfer taxes, prorated property taxes (Florida residents pay in arrears), and settlement fees.
 This can amount to around 1%-3% of the sale price.